 An eye tracking camera captures the reflection of an infrared light source on the cornea.
 From the sequence and duration of fixations the gaze path can established which corresponds to the visual input a person has.
 For a group of study participants so-called heat maps represent statistical accumulation of visual focus points.
 In addition, pupil diameter can be calculated from the images, which provides information about the emotional state.
 When interest and attention levels are high peoples pupils dilate.

 Eye tracking thus provides a consistent representation of a person’s visual perception.
-At the DNI, we complement results of this method with additional neuroscientific methods such as facial coding, brain activity measurements using EEG and skin conductance using galvanic skin response.
+At the Deloitte Neuroscience Institute, we complement results of this method with additional neuroscientific methods such as facial coding, brain activity measurements using EEG and skin conductance using galvanic skin response.
 This allows us to visualize mental and emotional reactions of the participants.